kubeagi/arcadia/README.md

 ## What is Arcadia?

-**Arcadia** comes from [Greek mythology](https://www.greekmythology.com/Myths/Places/Arcadia/arcadia.html)(a tranquil and idyllic region, representing harmony, serenity, and natural beauty).We aim to help everyone find a more perfect integration between humans and AI.
+**Arcadia** comes from [Greek mythology](https://www.greekmythology.com/Myths/Places/Arcadia/arcadia.html)(a tranquil and idyllic region, representing harmony, serenity, and natural beauty).
+We aim to help everyone find a more perfect integration between humans and AI.

-To archieve this goal, we provides this one-stop LLMOps solution:
+To achieve this goal, we provide this one-stop LLMOps solution:

 - Dataset Management: storage/real-time data,multimodal,pre-processing,vectorization
 - Models Management: local/online LLMs(development,training,deployment),inference acceleration
 - Application Management: development,optimization,deployment with visual editor

-Furthermore,we can easily host **Arcadia** at any kubernetes cluster as production ready by integrating [kubebb](https://github.com/kubebb)(A kubernetes building blocks),
+Furthermore, we can easily host **Arcadia** at any kubernetes cluster as production ready by integrating [kubebb](https://github.com/kubebb)(A kubernetes building blocks).

 ## Architecture